 Even after you compare fulfillment center quotes, unexpected costs can creep up.
 Many eCommerce businesses don’t realize these fees exist until they show up on their invoice.

-But you do have power here.
 If you know about common hidden costs, you can ask the right questions upfront.
-This can help you avoid unexpected expenses and make a more accurate fulfillment budget.
 Always request a detailed breakdown of fees before choosing a fulfillment partner.

 1. Long-Term Storage Fees

 If your products sit in a fulfillment center for too long, you may get hit with extra storage charges.
-Many providers charge higher rates for inventory that remains unsold beyond a certain period—usually 30 to 90 days.
-Be sure to ask about long-term storage policies before signing up.
+Many providers charge higher rates for inventory that remains unsold beyond 30 to 90 days.
+Ask about long-term storage policies before signing up.

 2. Peak Season Surcharges

 During busy shopping seasons like Q4, fulfillment centers often increase their rates.
-These peak season surcharges apply to pick and pack fees, storage, and even shipping costs.
-If your business relies on holiday sales, make sure to factor in these extra costs.
+These peak season surcharges can apply to pick-and-pack fees, storage, and even shipping costs.
+If your business relies on holiday sales, factor in these extra costs.

 3. Special Handling Fees

 Does your product require fragile handling, climate-controlled storage, or unique packaging?
 Many fulfillment centers charge extra for these services.
-If you sell breakable or perishable goods, make sure you understand the full cost of storage and handling.
+If you sell breakable or perishable goods, make sure you understand the full cost before you commit.

 4. Return Processing Fees